lmbek/NineNineFive/README.md

 ## Other Languages and Tools:
 * C#, Java, PHP
-* SCSS, NPM, Node
+* SCSS, Typescript, NPM, Node
 * Three.js and javascript frameworks
 * Apache & Nginx
-* Visual Code Studio
+* Visual Code
 * DigitalOcean and other VPS & Cloud providers, and docker

 <br>